 Robert W. Gillespie – Senior Advisor, Mentor

 Mr. Gillespie is the founder and president of Population Communication.
 From 1964 to 1976, he served as Resident Representative for the Population Council in Taiwan, Province of China, Turkey, and Iran and as a consultant for SIDA, the Ford Foundation, and the Rockefeller Foundation in Pakistan, Bangladesh, India, Indonesia, Egypt, the Philippines, and Thailand.
 He authored the Statement on Population Stabilization by World Leaders, which has been signed by 74 heads of government.
-Mr Gillespie has designed 181 family planning and population policy instruction and evaluation materials that have been used in program and policy development in 10 countries
+Mr Gillespie has designed 181 family planning and population policy instructions, and evaluation materials that have been used in program and policy development in 10 countries.

 Karin Kuhlemann – Lawyer and a PhD candidate at University College London